airawat/cascading.accumulo/examples/ReadMe.txt

 Sample program 5:
 ===================
-Reads data in Accumulo and write it back to Accumulo
+Reads data in Accumulo and writes it back to Accumulo

 Sample program 6:
 ===================